 Whether you have recently qualified as a personal trainer or have been in the fitness industry for years, going it alone can be a little scary.
 MotivatePT wants to make the first step that little bit easier for you.
 Below, we list the four most important 4 points to consider, to ensure you are successful as a mobile personal trainer.

 Knowing how to boost clients’ health and fitness is just one part of your job.
 You’re also an entrepreneur.
-Whether you’re a trainer at a large chain or a sole proprietor, professional development skills such as marketing, sales, communication, and business operations can enhance your reputation and lead to new clients.
+Whether you’re a personal trainer at a large chain or a sole fitness expert, professional development skills such as marketing, sales, communication, and business operations can enhance your reputation and lead to new clients.

 My years of corporate education in the fitness industry have proven over and over again, to me, that people are afraid of the word “SALES.”
 Many people wanting to become trainers have called foul on this ominous word and have cried: 1) “I did not get into this field to do sales, but to train!” or 2) “I want to help people, not sell people!”